sleepingkingstudios/incunabulum/settings/wellspring/geography/index.md

 Those few who venture deep into the Bronzewood uninvited have claimed the woods are far larger than the valley should allow, and inhabited by fey and creatures far stranger.
 Rarely a denizen of the deep woods will wander out into the Vale proper.

+## The Wider World

+Wellspring is part of the [Kingdom of Lothian](#the-kingdom-of-lothian).
+To the east are the [Giant's Spine Mountains](#the-giants-spine-mountains).
+To the north is the [Sherem Magocracy](#the-sherem-magocracy).
+To the west is the Sea of Emeralds and the [Free Cities](#the-free-cities).
+To the south is the Patchwork Kingdoms, a frequently-shifting collection of smaller polities.

+### The Free Cities

+A collection of independent city-states surrounding the Sea of Emeralds to the west of Lothian.
+Each of the Free Cities is fiercely independent, and squabbling or outright warfare between them is common, typically conducted by hired mercenaries.

+### The Kingdom of Lothian

+Wellspring comprises the eastern-most outpost of the Kingdom of Lothian and is the Kingdom's third-largest city.
+Wellspring and is connected to the capital, the City of Lothian, by river (from the base of the Vale) and by the Eastern Road.

+### The Sherem Magocracy

+The Sherem Magocracy borders Lothian to the north.
+Politically and magically it is something of a regional superpower, although riven by internal divisions.
+The five constituent states (known as Towers) are each ruled by a Magister, and each Tower is known for its mastery of a particular area of magic.
+The Sherem are relatively insular, and while they trade freely with others (Sherem sky-ships are a common sight in Lothian), few outsiders are welcomed into Sherem territory.

 ---

 [Back to Home]({{site.baseurl}}/)